jeffsim/typescript-gulp-sample/readme.md

+# Note: There's a known issue where the build environment eventually dies
+It's leaking something somewhere and the process eventually runs out of memory.
+You just have to restart Watch at that point.

 # typescript-gulp-sample
 This project demonstrates one way to setup a gulp-based development environment for Typescript with the following features:
 - Debug and minified builds